MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/dashboard/bugtracker/index.md

 # App Center bug tracker integration
 ## Overview

 App Center has bug tracker integration for the crashes service.
 Users can be quickly informed about critical App Center events within the tools that you use regularly in your day to day flow for a seamless experience.
 App Center supports bug trackers like Visual Studio Team Services (VSTS) and Github.
-Users need to have manage permissions to be able to configure the bug tracker.
+Users need to have manage or developer permissions to be able to create and configure the bug tracker.

 ## Getting Started